 Originally published on February 19th, 2019.

-Why You’ll Like This Vegan Chocolate Mousse?
+Why You’ll Like This Vegan Carob Mousse?

 This vegan chocolate mousse is the epitome of indulgence.
 I absolutely love this chocolate mousse recipe, because: